 Ignoring the 5-year rule on earnings

-Roth IRA contributions can be withdrawn any time tax-free.
-But earnings are only tax-free after 5 years and age 59½.
-Opening the account early starts the 5-year clock.
+Roth IRA contributions can be withdrawn any time without penalty.
+But earnings are only tax-free after 5 years from account opening and after age 59 and a half.
+Open the account early to start the clock.

-If your income is above the limit, a backdoor Roth IRA allows you to contribute to a Traditional IRA and convert it.
-This strategy has no income limit on the conversion side.
+If your MAGI exceeds the top of the phase-out range, a backdoor Roth IRA lets you contribute to a non-deductible traditional IRA and convert it.
+The contribution step has the same $7,000/$8,000 limit; the conversion has no income limit.

 Frequently Asked Questions

-Defines MAGI for Roth IRA purposes, 2025 contribution limits, and phase-out ranges by filing status.
+Defines MAGI calculation for Roth IRA purposes, 2025 contribution limits, phase-out ranges by filing status, and the 5-year rule for qualified distributions.

 2025 Roth IRA Limits